jammazwan/xaa_SingleObjectToJsonFile/README.md

 ---

-### SingleObjectToJsonFile
+### SingleObjectToJsonFile Camel example project:

-**_Create an object and save it as json in a file_**
+Functionality: **_Create an object and save it as json in a file_**

-From your workspace directory, git clone both this and it's sibling, then mvn install it's sibling.
+Instructions: _From your workspace directory, git clone both this and it's sibling, then mvn install it's sibling._

 _from your bash shell:_